MrDavisCSIT/Keresley-Online-Guides/docs/Keresley Church Website/PageCreation.md

 # Creating Web Pages
 ## Creating a new page

-Go to the [https://www.keresley.church/wp-admin/edit.php?post_type=page](WordPress Pages Page) and click "Add New Page"
+Go to the [WordPress Pages Page](https://www.keresley.church/wp-admin/edit.php?post_type=page) and click "Add New Page"

 In the Elementor page editor, click on last years poster and the sidebar of the left will update.